NosPo-Studio/NosGa-Engine/ReadMe.md

 NosGa provides a self managed multi window 2D render engine using the gpu.copy function to move the camera and sprites without rerendering the visible areas/sprites.
 Toghether with the slightly modified DoubleBuffering method (by IgorTimofeev) you get the best possible OC graphic performance with very less effort.

-The render engine is basicly fully functional without DoubleBuffering too (for memory intensive applications) but with lot worse performance in the most cases of course.
+The render engine is basicly fully functional without DoubleBuffering too (for memory intensive applications) but with lot worse performance in the most cases as well as reduced features.

 ### Asset loading:
 NosGa is loading assets like GameObjects, textures, mods etc. fully automatically at startup or just some asses groups at some point of your code.